rodrigo-cosm/srt/docs/TicketManagement.md

 3. The **Impact** category may be significant for the works.
 The **Low** impact category is expected to be quick to review and therefore it can be treated as priority enhancement.
+4. The upcoming release gets highest priority.
+The "Priority" category then decides priorities only within the release, while as the deadline for the release comes closer, lowest priority (according to all above criteria) should be the first to potentially shift to the next release.

 Category: [scope]